Jewelry Appraisal Guide: Understand & Find Jewelry Appraisers

 Antique Gold and Blue Enamel Bracelet, France.
 Sold for $2,500 via Doyle New York (February 2020).

 • Agreed Value policies guarantee you the full amount of retail replacement value.
-Although generally more expenses, this policy represents a transparent understanding between the insurer and the insured of an exact amount that will be paid in case of loss or theft.
+Although generally more expensive, this policy represents a transparent understanding between the insurer and the insured of an exact amount that will be paid in case of loss or theft.
 However, this means that the policy must be adjusted every two years or so to reflect current retail market value and requires fairly regular re-appraisal for accurate re-valuation.

 • Actual Cash Value is defined by insurers as “actual cash value minus depreciation [wear and tear] and obsolescence [being out-of-date].”
 Although usually cheaper than ‘Agreed Value’ policies, the premium is calculated on the degree of risk, therefore if the insurer must settle in cash, they can pay a lesser amount than the figure on which they’ve based your policy.